salginerdi/Netflix-Clone/README.md

-# Netflix_Clone
+# A simple Netflix clone
-Netflix Clone with HTML5 &amp; CSS3
+A Netflix Clone I made with only HTML and CSS knowledge.